crux82/FEVER-it/README.md

 # FEVER-it
+This repository contains the dataset and code for "Leveraging Large Language Models for Fact Verification in Italian" published at CLiC-it 2024 by Antonio Scaiella, Stefano Costanzo, ELisa Passone, Danilo Croce and Giorgio Gambosi.
+The paper is available here XXXXXXX

 ## DATASET
 FEVER-IT is a large-scale dataset designed for training and evaluating fact verification systems in Italian.
 It is derived from the original FEVER dataset, an extensive resource for fact-checking in English, which contains claims and their corresponding evidence from Wikipedia **[CITARE]**.